FeruzaShokirjonovna/muller-dentistry/README.md

 ### Service page

--The Service page describes some types of services with clear definitions that Muller's Dentistry offers.
+- The Service page describes some types of services with clear definitions that Muller's Dentistry offers.
--In Service page there is also Team section which introduces the stuff of the dentistry to users.
+- In Service page there is also Team section which introduces the stuff of the dentistry to users.

 ![Service page](assets/readmeimages/treatments.png)
 ![Team section](assets/readmeimages/team.png)